 - Guidance on tiered risk assessment for plant protection products for aquatic organisms in edge-of-field surface waters (EFSA Journal 2013; 11(7):3290)

-- Guidance document on Terrestrial Ecotoxicology in the context of Directive 91/414/EEC (SANCO/10329/2002 rev.2, final) (pdf)
+- Guidance document on Terrestrial Ecotoxicology (SANCO/10329/2002 rev.2, final) (pdf)

 - Guidance Document on Relevant Metabolites (SANCO/221/2000 rev10 25 Feb 2003) (pdf)

 - Environmental Safety Evaluation of Microbial Biocontrol Agents (SANCO/12117/2012 – rev. 0 (September 2012))

 Previous EU Guidance Documents

-Links to further pages giving information about specific groups of organisms
+Information about specific groups of organisms

-UK Guidance for products
+UK guidance for products

 Formulation Studies in Ecotoxicology